pushpay-labs/semantic-versioning-analyzer/README.md

   --omit-disclaimer         Omits the disclaimer paragraph that appears at the top of the output.

+  -h, --include-header      Includes a header with the assembly and package at the top of the output.

   --help                    Display this help screen.

   --version                 Display version information.